Content marketing today has been focusing on “The New Normal.”

-Another great example of giving back using content marketing is Coca Cola’s strategy of devoting its Twitter feed to promoting non-profit partners and experts who are fighting against the virus and giving back to those in need.
-You can go through their Twitter feed and see how they uphold their values in promoting togetherness within the community.
+Another great example of giving back using content marketing is Coca Cola promoting non-profit partners and experts.
+Check their Twitter feed and see how they uphold their values in promoting solidarity.

-Of course, with everything that’s happening, collectively, consumers are more drawn to brands that are empathetic and are willing to take action on making social changes in the society through humanitarian works.
+Of course, with everything that’s happening, consumers are more drawn to brands that are empathetic and willing to take action.

 Is Your Content Marketing Strategy Heading Toward Any of This Direction?